shangll123/lulushang.github.io/docs/Projects/SpatialPCA_osmFISH.md

 bandwidth = bandwidth_select(expr, info,method="Silverman")
 K=kernel_build(kernelpara="gaussian", dat$ED2,bandwidth)

 # Set the number of PCs.
 Here we pre-calculate some matrices that will be useful in SpatialPCA functions for large data.
-In this way we could save some time in each iteration.
+# In this way we could save a lot of time in each iteration.
 PC_num = 20
 dat$YMt = t(dat$YM)
 dat$KYM = K%*%dat$YMt